Vonakala/Appointment-App-Service-Request-/README.md

   - Manage clients and mechanics
   - Assign service requests to mechanics
   - Send SMS and email notifications
   - Track all service requests

+  Note: Admin is only added by running the attached admin.py script that only runs on a console.

 - **Mechanic Features**
   - Receive assigned jobs with location details